 As leaders gather in Bonn for COP23 climate talks…

-By Hilda Vega, former Director of the Grassroots Climate Solutions Fund
+By Hilda Vega, former Director of the Grassroots Climate Solutions Fund (now the CLIMA Fund)

 As leaders gather in Bonn, here’s what I want them to know: